Overview

 Organizations seeking certification to TL 9000 need to first follow the steps described on the TL 9000 Registration Process pages.
 Part of that process involves selecting a CB that will audit their organization to determine if their processes conform to the requirements of TL 9000.

 Before a CB can perform any assessments of conformance to TL 9000 it must first be accredited by another organization, called an Accreditation Body (AB), to assure that the CB is competent in its assessments.
-The AB must also be authorized to accredit CBs by QuEST Forum.
+The AB must also be authorized to accredit CBs by TIA QuEST Forum.

-QuEST Forum maintains all information about ABs, CBs, and TL 9000 registrations on the Registration Management System (RMS) and much of this information is available to the public through links later on this page.
+TIA QuEST Forum maintains all information about ABs, CBs, and TL 9000 registrations on the Registration Management System (RMS) and much of this information is available to the public through links later on this page.

 Selecting one of the links below provides a list with hyperlinks that profiles the various organizations and also provides contact information.